 The History of how the World Conference of the Wesleyan Methodist Church came to be established.

-In the United Kingdom, many of the Methodist congregations in much of Bristol including the Wesley New Rooms and specific Methodist churches throughout the rest of the UK are Wesleyan or Independent Methodist Churches, a situation to which the public are generally unaware.
+In the United Kingdom, many of the Methodist congregations in much of Bristol including the Wesley New Room and specific Methodist churches throughout the rest of the UK are Wesleyan or Independent Methodist Churches, a situation to which the public are generally unaware.
 It is because of typical non conformist 19th. century denominational, congregational and church splits which have lasted in the churches and chapels of England to this day.
 In fact, most of the original buildings where the founders of Methodism John and Charles Wesley preached are now museums to the Methodist movement and they are maintained by Independent or Wesleyan Methodist Church congregations or trust ownership.
 The Methodist Central Hall Westminster London UK (also known as Central Hall Westminster, or simply Methodist Central Hall) was funded between 1898 and 1908 by the "Wesleyan Methodist Twentieth Century Fund" (or the "Million Guinea Fund", as it became more commonly known), whose aim was to raise one million guineas from one million Wesleyan Methodists.

 There are six distinct groupings or strands within Methodism of which the public are generally unaware.
 They are: the Methodist Church in England (known as the United Methodist Church in the USA), the Wesleyan Methodist (also known as Independent Methodist Churches) which takes a very high church view on the sacrament of Holy Communion, the Free Methodist Church, the Evangelical Methodist Church, the Primitive Methodist Church and the Independent Methodist Church Connections, Fellowships and Associations of Methodist Churches (some of whom are also known as Independent Methodist Churches or Independent Methodist Chapels and are governed autonomously by each local church congregation).